dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 I will not do that because I have at least a little bit of dignity.
 And you should not do that either.
 Have some dignity and don't work for free. **Don't contribute free code to fix any of these issues (unless you actually work at AWS).**

 It should be on AWS to fix these tools and make them better to use, not AWS's users.
 Apache Airflow is already an open source project that AWS ungratefully profits from.
-AWS up-charges for compute to cloud users for a shitty, customer-hostile wrapper around a piece of software that is free and open source.
+AWS up-charges for compute to cloud users for a customer-hostile wrapper around a piece of software that is free and open source.
 Big tech companies build off the free labor of open source and you should not contribute to this problem in the most direct way possible.
 Let Amazon's shareholders foot the bill of fixing these problems.

 ## Ask #2: Do not blame AWS engineers for what are ultimately problems of managerial priorities